algbio/SBWT/README.md

 This construction algorithm is based on the lightning-fast [k-mer counter KMC](https://github.com/refresh-bio/KMC).
 Our code links directly to the KMC binaries.
 We have made slight changes to the KMC codebase to make this possible.
 Our fork of KMC is included as a submodule.

-We are currently actively working on the code.
-Top items on the to-do list are the following:

-* Gzipped input and output streams

 # Compiling

 ```